catdev42/cpp/CPP00/string_class.md

 The `std::string` class in C++ is part of the Standard Library and provides a way to work with sequences of characters.
 Here are the key points you need to know:

 ### 1. **Including the String Library**
 To use `std::string`, you need to include the string header for good practice:
+(it is automatically included as a dependency in iostream via ostream)
 ```cpp
 #include <string>
 ```